joshajohnson/Hub16/Documents/firmware-software-config.md

 | a   b   c   d  |  ENC1:Button: s
 | e   f   g   h  |  ENC2:Clockwise: t
 | i   j   k   l  |  ENC2:Anticlockwise: u
-| m   n   o      |  ENC2:Button: v
+| m   n   o   p  |  ENC2:Button: v
 ------------------
 ```

-The default configuration is shown above, with all but the bottom right key sending keys to the computer, as the missing key can be double tapped to bring up a second layer of control for LEDs, which is shown below.
-For some reason I can't get a single tap on the missing key to send a character wrapped in `F24`, but if you get it working please send a pull request.
+The default configuration is shown above, with double tapping the bottom right key resulting in a layer change to below, where keyboard reset, along with LED control is located.
+You can return to the base layer by double tapping the bottom right key for a second time.

+__NOTE__ some rotary encoders output flipped signals (clockwise instead of counterclockwise), if after assembly your encoders appear to be sending the wrong signals, change the position of pins from line 87 to 89 (and vice-versa) in [config.h](../Firmware/hub16/config.h), or alter the setting in your [software](../Software).

 ```
 _______, RGB_MOD, RGB_RMOD, RGB_TOG,